Centreville Savings Bank Charitable Foundation

 Success Rates

 The Foundation does not publicly disclose the number of applications received or acceptance rates.
-In 2024, the Foundation awarded grants to more than 100 organizations, distributing $1.6 million.
-In 2023, there were 96 awards made, and 75 awards in 2022, indicating a consistent and growing grant program.
+In 2024, the Foundation awarded grants to more than 100 organisations, distributing $1.6 million.
+In 2023, there were 96 awards made, and 75 awards in 2022, indicating a consistent and growing grant programme.

 Reapplication Policy

-The Foundation accepts one application per organization per year.
-While specific reapplication policies for unsuccessful applicants are not publicly disclosed, organizations may apply during any of the three annual application windows.
+The Foundation accepts one application per organisation per year.
+While specific reapplication policies for unsuccessful applicants are not publicly disclosed, organisations may apply during any of the three annual application windows.

 Application Success Factors